39dian/cordova-plugin-xfyun-voice-dictation/README.md

     }
 ```

-in case you're not on Ionic search google for 'cordova android permission'.
+in case you're not on Ionic, search google for 'cordova android permission'.

 ## Basic Usage